Why Make Your Own Dog Treats?

 - Mix the pumpkin puree and egg together in a bowl.

 - Gradually add the flour, stirring until a firm dough forms.
-Add a little more flour if the dough is too sticky.
+Add a splash more flour if it feels too sticky.

 - Roll the dough out on a floured surface to about 1/4 inch thick.

-- Cut into small squares (about 1/2 inch) or use a small cookie cutter.
+- Cut into small squares (about 1/2 inch) or use a tiny cookie cutter.

 - Place on a parchment-lined baking sheet.